-NSW uses a selection-based invitation process to ensure that NSW nominees are aligned to the skills needs of the state's economy.
+NSW uses a selection-based invitation process to ensure that NSW nominees are aligned with the skills needs of the state's economy.

 Invitation rounds occur ongoing throughout the financial year.
 There are no set dates, and rounds are not announced beforehand.

-NSW cannot advise the date of upcoming NSW invitation rounds or the likelihood your SkillSelect EOI will be invited by contacting our office.
+We cannot advise the date of upcoming invitation rounds or the provide the likelihood your SkillSelect EOI will be invited to apply for nomination.

 Common reasons applications are declined after being invited to apply

 Common reasons why applications are declined include where an applicant: